shsagir/play-area-sync/docs/account.md

 #### Recovering 2FA when second device is lost

 During the 2FA setup the Dashboard showed you some recovery codes.
 These codes are always valid for your Account.
 Please store those in a save place you still remember later on.
-When your device is lost, use those codes to login and disable (an re-enable) 2FA.
+Use those codes to login and disable (an re-enable) 2FA in case of a lost device.

 When you have also lost your 2FA recovery codes: Contact us and ask us to disable 2FA for you manually.
 Please provide proof that we can safely identify you, for example: invoice numbers, account e-mail address, number and name of Apps, information about code or recent conversations.